 Rapid Damage Assessment Team to be set up immediately after disaster.
-It should include the WDMC Members, local representatives of the Ward, NGOs/volunteer/ community-based organizations etc.
+It would include the WDMC Members, local representatives of the Ward, NGOs/volunteer/ community-based organizations etc.

-This team may immediately assess the damage due to disaster and report it to the concerned department to assist in the processing to get the immediate relief material from the government.
+This team will immediately assess the damage due to disaster and report it to concerned department to assist in the processing to get the immediate relief material from the government.
 Rapid damage assessment and reporting is required to avoid litigations and delays in relief and compensation, including insurance.

 It can also be checked with Shimla City Administration about the rapid damage assessment reporting procedure and existing format, to cover all relevant aspects in that as well.
-Following is the prescribed format for reference, which may be followed for initial assessment: -
+Following is the prescribed format for refence, which would be followed for initial assessment: -